-Colvars version 2020-02-25 or later.
+• Colvars version 2020-02-25 or later (NAMD version 2.14b1 or later).

 The legacy keywords lowerWall and upperWall of a colvar definition block do not have default values any longer, and need to be set explicitly, preferably as part of the harmonicWalls restraint.
 When using an ABF bias, it is recommended to set the two walls equal to lowerBoundary and upperBoundary, respectively.
-When using a metadynamics bias, it is recommended to set the two walls strictly within lowerBoundary and upperBoundary; see 6.4.1 for details.
+When using a metadynamics bias, it is recommended to set the two walls strictly within lowerBoundary and upperBoundary; see 6.5.1 for details.